 Our advisory committee system means 300 individuals representing more than 170 companies and organizations review curriculum and provide input on current trends in their industries.

-Stark State College is accredited by the Higher Learning Commission.
-Many technology programs also are accredited by their respective licensing/accrediting organizations.
+Stark State College is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.
+Many of our technology programs also are accredited by their respective licensing/accrediting organizations. www.ncahlc.org

 Stark State is located in northern Stark County adjacent to Interstate 77, conveniently located for students from Stark, Carroll, Columbiana, Holmes, Medina, Portage, Summit, Tuscarawas and Wayne counties.
-Satellite centers are located in Alliance, Barberton, Carrollton and Downtown Canton.
+Stark State College Akron is located off of Rt.
+8 in Akron.
+Other satellite centers are located in Alliance, Barberton and Downtown Canton.